ErikHansenGit/EHL/README.md

 # EHL
 MATLAB solver for Elastohydrodynamic Lubrication (EHL) problems.
 The solver is based on a Finite Volume (FV) discretization of the Reynolds equation incorporating mass-conserving cavitation through the cavity fraction and elastic deformation through the application of the Boundary Element Method (BEM) to an elastic half-space.
 Shear thinning, Roelands and Dowson-Higginson relations are also embedded in the code.
 Furthermore, the load-balance equation is considered.

+The code is split up into a steady and and unsteady solver.
+While the steady solver is already finished, the unsteady solver is still under construction.

 The code consists out of three scripts which must be executed consecutively:

 The scripts denoted with EHL_01_setup will set up the input information for the EHL solver.